Crime Briefs: Trespasser leaves behind over 100 beer cans and resume

 When she finally gave officers her name, they found she had a felony, no-bond warrant out of Grand Junction on dangerous drugs.

-In one of them officers found a "glass bong commonly used to smoke/ingest methamphetamine, bandages, five insulin needles, one loaded insulin needle with a clear unknown liquid, and a glass container with a white crystalline residue, according to police.
+In one of the bags she had with her officers found a "glass bong commonly used to smoke/ingest methamphetamine, bandages, five insulin needles, one loaded insulin needle with a clear unknown liquid, and a glass container with a white crystalline residue," according to police.

 She denied ownership of these items, though her ID was found in the same bag.
 The liquid in the syringe later tested positive for methamphetamine.